-As chancellor of the UH System, Khator oversees an organization that serves more than 66,000 students, has a budget that exceeds $1.3 billion, and has a $3.5 billion-plus economic impact on the Greater Houston area each year.
-The UH System includes UH, UH-Clear Lake, UH-Downtown, UH-Victoria and branch campuses in Pearland and NW Houston; teaching centers in Cinco Ranch and Sugar Land; as well as KUHT, the nation’s first educational television station, and two radio stations -- KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.
+As chancellor of the UH System, Khator oversees a four-university organization that serves nearly 70,000 students, has an annual budget that exceeds $1.7 billion, and produces a $3.8 billion-plus economic impact on the Greater Houston area each year.
+The UH System includes the University of Houston, UH-Clear Lake, UH-Downtown, UH-Victoria and with branch campuses and teaching centers in Katy, Northwest Houston, Pearland and Sugar Land as well as KUHT, the nation’s first educational television station, and two radio stations – KUHF, Houston's National Public Radio affiliate, and the classical station KUHA.

-Khator recently joined some of the world’s most respected leaders when she was named to the Indian Prime Minister’s Global Advisory Council.
-She serves on several boards, including the American Council on Education, the Federal Reserve Bank of Dallas, the Greater Houston Partnership, the Houston Technology Center, the Texas Medical Center Policy Council, the Methodist Hospital Research Institute Board, and the Business Higher Education Forum.
+She is serving as chair of the American Council on Education (ACE) and has been appointed (and reappointed in 2015) as the chair of the Federal Reserve Bank of Dallas.
+She also serves on several boards, including the Greater Houston Partnership, the Houston Technology Center, the Texas Medical Center Policy Council, the Methodist Hospital Research Institute Board and the Business & Higher Education Forum.
 She is a member of the Council on Foreign Relations.

 Khator’s husband, Dr. Suresh Khator, is associate dean of the UH Cullen College of Engineering.
 The Khators have two daughters, both of whom are ophthalmologists, and two grandchildren.